rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

     _If the page refreshes after your selection, just reopen the terminal by hitting the hamburger menu on top left then select `Terminal > New Terminal` from the menu._

 3. We want to be able to tell Jenkins to run a build for every code change - welcome our good ol' friend the Webhook.
-Just like we did with Argo CD earlier, let's add a webhook to GitLab for our Pet Battle front end so every commit triggers it.
-Jenkins needs a url of the form `<JENKINS_URL>/multibranch-webhook-trigger/invoke?token=<APP_NAME>` to trigger a build:
+Just like we did with Argo CD earlier, let's add a webhook to GitLab for our Pet Battle frontend so every commit triggers it.
+Jenkins needs a URL of the form `<JENKINS_URL>/multibranch-webhook-trigger/invoke?token=<APP_NAME>` to trigger a build:

     ```bash#test
     echo "https://$(oc get route jenkins --template='{{ .spec.host }}' -n ${TEAM_NAME}-ci-cd)/multibranch-webhook-trigger/invoke?token=pet-battle"
     ```

-    Once you have the URL, over on GitLab go to `pet-battle > Settings > Integrations` to add the webhook
+    Once you have the URL, over on GitLab go to `pet-battle > Settings > Integrations` to add the webhook:
     ![gitlab-webhook-trigger-fe.png](./images/gitlab-webhook-trigger-fe.png)

 #### Jenkins Pipeline
 > Jenkins is preloaded with a simple job called a `seed-multibranch-pipeline`.
 This is a small bit of groovy scripting that will automatically scaffold out our pipelines from each repositories `Jenkinsfile`.
 The logic of this script is simple; it checks a group for a given GitLab instance for any projects that contain Jenkinsfile.
 If it finds one, it will scaffold a pipeline from it, and if not, it will skip.

-1. To get the `seed-multibranch-pipeline` job to work we simply have to connect Jenkins to GitLab by exposing some variables on the deployment for it... we could of course just add them to the deployment in OpenShift BUTTTTTT this is GITOPS! :muscle: :gun:
+1. To get the `seed-multibranch-pipeline` job to work we simply have to connect Jenkins to GitLab by exposing some variables on the deployment for it... we could, of course, just add them to the deployment in OpenShift BUTTTTTT this is GITOPS! :muscle: :gun:

     Update the `ubiquitous-journey/values-tooling.yaml` Jenkins block / values to match with the following: